Topological properties of curved spacetime extended Su-Schrieffer-Heeger model: Introduction

 \section{Introduction}

 One of the most astonishing predictions of Einstein’s theory of general relativity~\cite{einstein2005grundlage} is the potential existence of black holes, i.e., space-time regions from where nothing can escape.
 From then on, there have been efforts to simulate a black hole horizon and the relevant curve spacetime (CST) physics in the laboratories.
-In 1981, Unruh proposed a sonic horizon, which is based on the observation that sound waves in flowing fluids, in appropriate conditions, can be described by the same wave equation as a scalar field in a curved space-time.
-The acoustic horizon occurs if the velocity of the fluid exceeds the speed of sound within the liquid, acting on sound waves exactly as a black hole horizon does~\cite{unruh1981experimental, PhysRevD.66.044019}.
-Further, there exist proposals for black hole analogs, analogue Hawking radiation, and other curved spacetime phenomena analogs based on light propagation in dielectric media, liquid Helium 3, and Bose-Einstein condensates, classical electronics circuits, floquet quantum systems~\cite{volovik2001superfluid, novello2000geometrical,novello2001effective, reznik2000origin, schutzhold2002dielectric,PhysRevLett.105.240401,PhysRevLett.85.4643,kollar2019hyperbolic,PhysRevLett.114.036402,PhysRevResearch.2.023085, lapierre2024floquetengineeredinhomogeneousquantum,PhysRevA.70.063615, PhysRevLett.91.240407, Tian_2022, PhysRevD.105.124066}.
-These works have provided a setup for studying the CST physics in laboratories, which has deepened the understanding of the curved spacetime and gravity, e.g., one of the milestones of these studies was to reveal the relation between (1 + 1)D Jackiw-Teitelboim gravity and the Sachdev-Ye-Kitaev model~\cite{PhysRevLett.70.3339,PhysRevD.94.106002,kitaev2018soft}.
-Only in the last few years, there have been some studies that have focused on the condensed matter properties in CST lattice systems, asking extremely fundamental questions like what will happen to the fate of thermalization and localization in CST lattice models~\cite{li2023anderson,mertens2022thermalization,morice2022quantum,morice2021synthetic}.
+In 1981, Unruh proposed a sonic horizon, which is based on the observation that sound waves in flowing fluids, in appropriate conditions, can be described by the same wave equation as a scalar field in a curved space-time \cite{unruh1981experimental}.
+The acoustic horizon~\cite{PhysRevLett.114.036402} occurs if the velocity of the fluid exceeds the speed of sound within the liquid, acting on sound waves exactly as a black hole horizon does~\cite{ PhysRevD.66.044019}.
+Further, there exist proposals for black hole analogs~\cite{reznik2000origin, schutzhold2002dielectric}, sonic black-hole analog in Bose-Einstein condensates~\cite{PhysRevLett.105.240401,PhysRevLett.85.4643}, analog Hawking radiation~\cite{Tian_2022}, Gibbons-Hawking effect~\cite{ PhysRevLett.91.240407} and other curved spacetime phenomena analogs based on light propagation in dielectric media~\cite{ novello2000geometrical, novello2001effective}, liquid Helium 3 \cite{volovik2001superfluid}, Bose-Einstein condensates ~\cite{PhysRevA.70.063615, PhysRevD.105.124066}, classical electronics circuits~\cite{kollar2019hyperbolic}, floquet quantum systems~\cite{lapierre2024floquetengineeredinhomogeneousquantum,PhysRevResearch.2.023085}.
+These works have provided a setup for studying the CST physics in laboratories, which has deepened the understanding of the curved spacetime and gravity, e.g., one of the milestones of these studies was to reveal the relation between the Sachdev-Ye-Kitaev model \cite{PhysRevLett.70.3339} and (1 + 1)D Jackiw-Teitelboim gravity ~\cite{PhysRevD.94.106002,kitaev2018soft}.
+Only in the last few years, there have been some studies that have focused on the condensed matter properties in CST lattice systems, asking extremely fundamental questions like what will happen to the fate of thermalization \cite{mertens2022thermalization} and localization~\cite{li2023anderson} in CST lattice models~\cite{morice_2022,morice2021synthetic}.